Fiat chief's dealmaking record at stake with Chrysler offering

 It may be one of the consummate dealmaker's biggest bluffs yet, bankers and analysts said on Tuesday.

-Chrysler, 58.5 percent-owned by Italy's Fiat FIA.MI, filed paperwork late on Monday in a step towards the flotation of shares held by the United Auto Workers, which owns the rest of Chrysler through its retirees' healthcare trust.
+Chrysler, 58.5 percent-owned by Italy's Fiat, filed paperwork late on Monday in a step towards the flotation of shares held by the United Auto Workers, which owns the rest of Chrysler through its retirees' healthcare trust.

 Group CEO Marchionne is proceeding with the initial public offering demanded by the union, after the two sides failed to agree on a buyout deal in more than a year of talks.